kazekyo/nau/README.md

 yarn add --dev @kazekyo/nau-graphql-codegen-preset
 ```

-> ⚠️ The packages is currently under development.
+> ⚠️ The packages are currently under development.
 All version updates may have breaking changes.

 ## Documentation
 https://www.naugraphql.com